GuaraProductions/DoZeroAoGDScript/assets/Lista4/Exercicio2/Icons/Readme.txt

 The sources is not included because i lost them.

-I would be greatful if you email me at DustyChest@gmail.com and infoem where are you using these graphics. :)
+I would be greatful if you email me at DustyChest@gmail.com and inform me where are you using these graphics. :)

 Good luck with your projects! :)